modin-project/modin/docs/flow/modin/experimental/xgboost.rst

 High-level Module Overview
 ''''''''''''''''''''''''''

-This module holds classes, public interface and internal functions for distributed xgboost in Modin.
+This module holds classes, public interface and internal functions for distributed XGBoost in Modin.

-Public classes :ref:`Booster <Booster>`, :ref:`DMatrix <DMatrix>` and function  :ref:`train <train>` provide the user with familiar xgboost interfaces.
+Public classes :ref:`Booster <Booster>`, :ref:`DMatrix <DMatrix>` and function  :ref:`train <train>` provide the user with familiar XGBoost interfaces.
 They are located in the ``modin.experimental.xgboost.xgboost`` module.

 The internal module ``modin.experimental.xgboost.xgboost.xgboost_ray`` contains the implementation of Modin XGBoost for the Ray backend.
-This module mainly consist of the Ray actor-class :ref:`ModinXGBoostActor <Actor>`, a function to distribution Modin's partitions between actors :ref:`_assign_row_partitions_to_actors <assign_parts>`, a internal :ref:`_train <internal_train>`/:ref:`_predict <internal_predict>` functions used from the public interfaces and additional util functions for computing cluster resources, actor creations etc.
+This module mainly consists of the Ray actor-class :ref:`ModinXGBoostActor <Actor>`, a function to distribute Modin's partitions between actors :ref:`_assign_row_partitions_to_actors <assign_parts>`, an internal :ref:`_train <internal_train>`/:ref:`_predict <internal_predict>` function used from the public interfaces and additional util functions for computing cluster resources, actor creations etc.

 Public interfaces